msalibian/STAT406/Lecture15/README.md

 names(dd) <- names(mm)[1:2]
 ```

-To combine (average) the 1,000 estimated probabilities of each of the 3 classes for each of the 40,000 points in the grid `dd` I use the function `vapply` and store the result in a 3-dimensional array.
+To combine (average) the `NB = 1000` estimated probabilities of each of the 3 classes for each of the 40,000 points in the grid `dd` I use the function `vapply` and store the result in a 3-dimensional array.
 The averaged probabilities over the 1000 bagged trees can then obtained by averaging across the 3rd dimension.
 This approach may not be intuitively very clear at first sight. *You are strongly encouraged to ignore my code below and compute the bagged conditional probabilites for the 3 classes for each point in the grid in a way that is clear to you*.
 The main goal is to understand the method and be able to do it on your own.
 Efficient and / or elegant code can be written later, but it is not the focus of this course.
 The ensemble of trees trained with the original data:

 ``` r
 pp0 <- vapply(ts, FUN=predict, FUN.VALUE=matrix(0, 200*200, 3), newdata=dd, type='prob')